 IVF with Intracytoplasmic Sperm Injection (ICSI)

 ICSI is usually performed when there is severe male factor infertility.
-This technique maximizes the chance of the egg fertilizing as a single sperm is injected into the centre of the egg.
+This technique maximizes the chance of egg fertilizing as a single sperm is injected into the centre of the egg.

 Description of the sperm cryopreservation procedure.